HIV Risk Calculator & Complete Exposure Guide (2026)

 Read More →Feeling worried about prevention?
 This guide explains the difference between PrEP (for before exposure) and PEP (for after) to help you understand your choices clearly.

 Read More →Anal sex can trigger major HIV anxiety, but the real risk depends on role, viral load, and prevention.
-This scientific guide breaks down receptive vs insertive risk, how condoms and PrEP change the odds, what U=U means, and when to consider PEP and testing.
+This guide breaks down receptive vs insertive risk, how condoms and PrEP change the odds, what U=U means, and when to consider PEP and testing.

 Read More →Wondering what undetectable actually means for HIV transmission?
 This article explains viral load, U=U, and how effective treatment can reduce sexual transmission risk to essentially zero.